Photo by Pixabay

 long, beautiful fur.
 Center your upholstery and seating choices around their fur color in order to

 reduce stress over stray hairs.
-Choose furniture in neutral tones and instead place accent
+Choose room additions in RI and furniture in neutral tones and instead place accent

-pieces in bright colors on the walls.
+pieces in bright colors on the walls considering the size of the room.
 That way, you can simply maintain good vacuuming habits

 without having to vacuum every time your pet is in a room.